nicolas17/mapillary_apidoc/source/includes/_im.md

 lon | Longitude of image
 lat | Latitude of image
-location | String representation of where image was shot user | Username of user taken the image
+location | String representation of where image was shot user | Username of user who uploaded the image

 ## GET /im/:key/geojson